azimgivron/genepriority/README.md

 **Subcommands:**
 - **genehound:** Run GeneHound with cross-validation on the OMIM dataset.
 - **nega-tuning:** Find the best hyperparameters for NEGA.
-- **nega:** Train and evaluate the NEGA model using cross-validation.
+- **nega:** Train and evaluate the appropriate NEGA variant (standard, IMC, or GeneHound) using cross-validation depending on the provided options.

 For more details, run:
 ```bash